 A schedule change in April 2011 resulted in SpongeBob having over 60 airings that week.

-The UK Nickelodeon had 502 hour marathon of Spongebob in Summer 2011, for the Clash of the Bottom competition, where kids had to vote for their favourite main character.
+The UK Nickelodeon had a 502 hour marathon of SpongeBob in Summer 2011 (that's two hours short of three solid weeks) for the Clash of the Bottom competition, where kids had to vote for their favourite main character.
 To top that off, it was the second-longest TV show marathon of all time, only being beaten by Boomerang UK's Scooby Summer.

 Whenever a new episode is going to be aired (and a 15-minute one at that), Nickelodeon will hype it up with a big marathon and tons of promos that air on Nickelodeon, other Viacom networks, and networks that aren't owned by Viacom! note though the latter instance may depend on your cable/satellite provider, as some of them overwrite ads to air local commercials or promos for other networks That there just shows how much that Nickelodeon absolutely loves SpongeBob.